AndrewZures/AndrewZures.github.io/_posts/2014-02-08-clj-cljs-pt3-dividing-profiles.md

 Now, if you have `Speclj` configured correctly, you can run `lein clj-test` and `lein cljs-test` from the command line to run your Clojure and ClojureScript tests respectively.

 With our profiles in place, we can move to [Part 4][part_4], where we will add the [CLJX][cljx] dependency.

-And again, here is a link to our [sample project][sample_project] that shows a working sample project up to and through this part of the tutorial.

 [Part 1: A Bit Of Context][part_1]